pypeit/PypeIt/doc/flat_fielding.rst

 When flats taken with the lamps OFF are provided ``PypeIt`` will subtract them form the flats taken with the lamps ON, before crearing the Master Flat images.
-The lamp off flats are not automatically identified (except for :doc:`mosfire`), so the users should label those as *lampoffflats* :doc:`frametype` in the :doc:`pypeit_file`.
+The lamp off flats are not automatically identified (except for :doc:`spectrographs/mosfire`), so the users should label those as *lampoffflats* :doc:`frametype` in the :doc:`pypeit_file`.

 .. note::